WebAssembly/spec/document/core/syntax/types.rst

 The type |EXTERN| denotes the infinite union of all objects owned by the :ref:`embedder <embedder>` and that can be passed into WebAssembly under this type.

 A *concrete* heap type consists of a :ref:`type identifier <syntax-typeid>` and classifies an object of the respective :ref:`type <syntax-type>` defined in some module.

+The type :math:`\BOT` is a :ref:`subtype <match-heaptype>` of all other heap types.
+By virtue of being representable in neither the :ref:`binary format <binary-valtype>` nor the :ref:`text format <text-valtype>`, it cannot be used in a program;
+it only occurs during :ref:`validation <valid>`, as a part of a possible operand type for instructions.

 .. index:: ! reference type, heap type, reference, table, function, function type, null